Modern Foreign Languages

 - E Baccalaureate Teaching Assistant Staff: Mrs K Crowder

 "Knowledge of languages is the doorway to wisdom."

-The Modern Foreign Languages department seeks to provide students with competent linguistic skills and cultural knowledge to enable them to see beyond their own language and culture.
+The Modern Foreign Language department seeks to provide students with competent linguistic skills and cultural knowledge to enable them to see beyond their own language and culture.
 Through learning languages at Hartford Church of England High School, we endeavour to provide students with the opportunity to enhance their communication and adaptability skills, expand cultural awareness and increase their cultural capital.
 We promote a passion for language learning and the wider benefits of speaking another language, such as increased employability and greater flexibility to travel and work abroad.

 Learning a language is a liberation from insularity and encourages students to appreciate and celebrate differences.
 Through various teaching methods, we help students to improve a variety of cognitive abilities including memory and problem solving skills, critical thinking, creativity and improved alertness.
 Such skills go hand in hand with enabling students to reflect on their own mother tongue and identifying linguistic patterns and behaviours, which can be applied when learning more languages in the future.

 The Modern Foreign Language curriculum is delivered in a logical sequence to allow for progression and retrieval.
 Lessons adopt a consistent approach to ensure that content is delivered via a range of teaching and learning methods.
-Lessons commence with a retrieval quiz to consolidate prior learning, improve recall and embed key vocabulary and grammatical structures for language acquisition.
+Lessons commence with a retrieval Do Now to consolidate prior learning, improve recall and embed key vocabulary and grammatical structures for language acquisition.